How can we help you today?

 Let’s look at estimated startup costs based on business size and needs:

 Beyond these expected costs, operating costs can accumulate over time.
 Refunds and chargebacks may reduce profits, while business insurance helps protect against unexpected risks.
-Some businesses also face compliance or legal fees, such as costs for privacy policies or industry-specific regulations.
+Some businesses also face compliance or legal fees, such as costs associated with privacy policies and industry-specific regulations.

 Breakdown of common expenses when launching an online business

 Smart planning involves getting your budget right.
-The cost to start a business varies widely depending on your industry, setup, and tools you use.
+The cost to start a business varies significantly depending on your industry, business structure, and the tools you choose.
 Let’s take a closer look at some of the key expenses you’ll need to plan for.

 • Business registration fees